hharryyf/codeforcepractice/README.md

 1, we change the ith position to the required vector, otherwise, we multiply the vector by the rotational matrix. https://vjudge.net/problem/CodeForces-618E

+369. Artem and Array (diff=2500, greedy)
+The greedy observation is not that obvious, if there's a number which is less than or equal to both numbers on the left and right, we can simply remove it.
+After that we would get a sequence, that's increasing or decreasing or first increase then decrease or the other way around.
+In all cases, we can sort the sequence and sum up all numbers except the last 2. https://vjudge.net/problem/CodeForces-442C